citam1/citam1/README.md

 <div align="center">

-🔷 Im a passionate programmer, experianced in luau and typescript.
+🔷 Im a passionate programmer, experienced in luau and typescript.

 🦀 Currently learning rust!